Milton Keynes North: Constituency profile

-History
+Constituency history

 This constituency (and its counterpart, Milton Keynes South), came into being when the two parliamentary constituencies covering the City of Milton Keynes unitary authority area (Note: At the time, the Borough of Milton Keynes.)
 (Milton Keynes North East and Milton Keynes South West) were reconfigured following the Boundary Commission's Fifth Periodic Review of Westminster constituencies with the aim of equalising the electorate as between the constituencies in the light of population growth that had occurred mainly in the Milton Keynes Urban Area.
 This constituency is the more rural of the two.

 Mark Lancaster, who had been the incumbent for Milton Keynes North East, won the new constituency for the Conservatives in the 2010 general election and retained it at the 2015 and 2017 general elections.
 He stood down before the 2019 general election, citing abuse and two threats to his life.
 His successor to the Conservative candidacy was Ben Everitt, who won the seat with an increased majority.
 Everitt was defeated at the 2024 general election by Labour's Chris Curtis on a swing of 12.5%.